A. J. Smith: Washington Redskins

 On March 6, 2013, Smith joined the Washington Redskins as a consultant and senior executive.
 Smith and Redskins general manager Bruce Allen were longtime friends.
 He announced his retirement on February 28, 2015, after failing to come to an agreement with the team on a contract extension.

+Honors

+Smith was inducted into the American Football Association's Minor/Semi-Pro Football Hall of Fame in 1990.

+In 2004, the Pro Football Writers of America voted Smith the executive of the year.

+In 2005, Smith returned to Kentucky Wesleyan College order to attend a dedication in his honor, during which they unveiled a plaque of commemoration, naming a new training facility the "A.J.
+Smith Weight Room."
+Smith won the Kentucky Wesleyan College Alumni Achievement Award in 2010, and was inducted into their Athletic Hall of Fame in 2013.

 Personal life

+Albert J. Smith was born on February 28, 1949, in Smithfield, Rhode Island.

-Smith married Susan Smith in 1977, and has resided in Del Mar, California since 2000.
-The couple have two children together, having a son, Kyle (born 1984), and a daughter, Andrea.
-Kyle is the vice president of player personnel for the Atlanta Falcons of the NFL, while Andrea is the director of premium services for the Anschutz Entertainment Group.
-Smith won the Kentucky Wesleyan College Alumni Achievement Award in 2010, and was inducted into their Athletic Hall of Fame in 2013.
+He married Susan Smith in 1977, and resided in Del Mar, California since 2000.
+The couple have two children together, a son, Kyle (born 1984), and a daughter, Andrea.
+Kyle is the assistant general manager for the Atlanta Falcons of the NFL, while Andrea is the director of premium services for the Anschutz Entertainment Group.
+Smith died of prostate cancer on May 12, 2024, at age 75.